Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

 +++
 ```

-This tells Zola, render the `blog/` index url using the `blog.html` template and apply the `blog-page.html` template to any markdown files in this section folder, the `sort_by` directive also tells Zola to sort the articles in this section by date, default newest first.
+This tells Zola to render the `blog/` index URL using the `blog.html` template and apply the `blog-page.html` template to any markdown files in this section folder, the `sort_by` directive also tells Zola to sort the articles in this section by date, default newest first.

 ### Blog list

-Lets look at the index page template `blog.html` first:
+Let's look at the index page template `blog.html` first:

 ```j2
 {% extends "base.html" %}